Tech1k/helloesp/README.md

 - [x] Add memory usage
 - [x] Add visitor counter
 - [ ] Make visitor counter locally hosted on the ESP either via a txt file or sqlite db stored in the onboard flash memory
+- [ ] Format uptime better - only display if number is above 0 (e.g. if 0 days, hide days)

+## Branches
+``master`` - Master branch compatible with the ESP32/8266 without any external hardware

+``bmp388`` - Code for the ESP32 with the BMP822 module for altitude and temperature readings

 ## External Libraries